SystemsApproach/tcpcc/tcp_ip.rst

 Finally, the TCP header is of variable length (options can be attached after the mandatory fields), and so the ``HdrLen`` field is included to give the length of the header in 32-bit words.
-This field is relevant when TCP extensions are appended to the end of the header, as we'll see in later sections.
+This field is relevant when TCP extensions are appended to the end of the header, for example, in support of congestion control.
 The significance of adding these extensions as options rather than changing the core of the TCP header is that hosts can still communicate using TCP even if they do not implement the options.
 Hosts that do implement the optional extensions, however, can take advantage of them.
 The two sides agree that they will use the options during TCP’s connection establishment phase.

 Reliable and Ordered Delivery